 What is rice pudding?

 Rice pudding is one of those dishes found across the globe, with hundreds of variants.
 This pudding typically consists of rice, milk, water, cinnamon, vanilla, raisins, and a bit of sugar for sweetness.
-Rice pudding can be made on the hob, baked in the oven as well as using appliances such as instant pots and slow cookers.
+Rice pudding can be made on the hob or stovetop, baked in the oven as well as used appliances such as instant pots and slow cookers.

 My favourite variation of this dessert is my chocolate, which simply requires the addition of cocoa powder for a rich chocolatey flavour.